Configuration

 Note

-Much like SPECTRUM PROTECT itself, MAGS updates the “last backup date” for a file space even if that backup or parts of it failed – so it generally isn’t a good idea to rely on that timestamp as a measure of monitoring the state of your data protection.
+Much like STORAGE PROTECT itself, MAGS updates the “last backup date” for a file space even if that backup or parts of it failed – so it generally isn’t a good idea to rely on that timestamp as a measure of monitoring the state of your data protection.

 Click on “Save backup source” to add this definition to the list of defined backup paths.